-Even when an ante area is used, the primary room through demarcation line and buffer zone must be pressurized.
-And air pattern analysis via smoke studies should be conducted at these critical areas to demonstrate unidirectional airflow and sweeping action over and away from the clean work area.
+Even when an ante area is used, the primary room through the demarcation line and buffer zone must be pressurized.
+Air pattern analysis via smoke studies should be conducted at these critical areas to demonstrate unidirectional airflow and sweeping action over and away from the clean work area.

 CLICK HERE to learn more about the full line of pressure monitors from Setra.